rcompanhoni/javascript-snippets/README.md

 A higher order component adds additional behavior to an pre-existing component

-#### React Youtube
+#### React Bootstrap Notifications

-An youtube-like app that demonstrates basic concepts of React.
+Demonstrates how to use React-Bootstrap and React Bootstrap Notifier

 #### React Hello World